Tech-How/Light-Theme-for-YouTube-Music/UPCOMING.md

 # Upcoming Changes

 - Attempt to fix a very specific issue for my users with the [Dark Reader Extension](https://chrome.google.com/webstore/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh).
-Make the video player shadow not be white.
+Make all box shadow elements not show a white glow, but rather a dark one.

 # Planned Projects (No Guarantee)